Hashim al-Atassi: World War II

 However, by the end of 1938 it became clear that the French government had no intention of ratifying the treaty, partly due to fears that if it relinquished its colonies in the Middle East, it would be outflanked in a war with Nazi Germany that was brewing in Europe.
 Atassi resigned on 7 July 1939 as the French continued to procrastinate about full Syrian independence and the withdrawal of French troops, and public discontent at the delay boiled over onto the streets.
 Abd al-Rahman Shahbandar returned to Syria at this time and agitated against Atassi and the National Block for failing to secure French ratification.

 Atassi's resignation was also influenced by the French decision to cede the Syrian province of Alexandretta (current day Iskenderun in Hatay Province) to Turkey, enraging Syrian nationalists.
 The ex-President retired to his native Homs and spent one year in seclusion, refusing to take part in political activity.
 Following his resignation, several years of instability and French military rule followed.
 The 1940s overall were dominated by the politics and machinations of World War II and its aftermath.
 Syria was occupied by British and General Charles de Gaulle's Free French Forces, which did not leave until 1946.

 In an attempt at appeasing the Syrians, de Gaulle promised independence and visited Syria to elicit support for France.
-He visited Hashim al-Atassi in Homs and invited him to resume the presidency, assuring the veteran leader that France wanted to turn a new page in her relations with Syria.
+He visited Hashem al-Atassi in Homs and invited him to resume the presidency, assuring the veteran leader that France wanted to turn a new page in her relations with Syria.
 Atassi refused, however, claiming that his recent experience showed that France could not be trusted in its promises of independence.
 In 1943, rather than re-nominate himself, Atassi endorsed the election of Shukri al-Quwatli, a well-established Damascus leader who had risen to prominence under Atassi's patronage, as President of the Republic.